h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

 -  **backend**: Specify the backend type.
 This can be done of the following: "auto", "gpu", or "cpu".
 By default (auto), a GPU is used if available.

 -  **gpu_id**: If a GPU backend is available, specify Which GPU to use.
 This value defaults to 0.

+-  **verbose**: Print scoring history to the console.
+For XGBoost, metrics are per tree.
+This value defaults to FALSE.

 Light GBM